jruels/automate-cloud/labs/ansible_vms/index.md

 To create a Cloud9 environment:

+1. Confirm you are in the `US-WEST-2` region.
-1. Search for and open Cloud9 at the top of the AWS Console.
+2. Search for and open Cloud9 at the top of the AWS Console.
-2. Create a new environment with the following settings:
+3. Create a new environment with the following settings:
-3. Name: `tf-ansible`
+4. Name: `tf-ansible`
-4. Instance type: `t3.small`
+5. Instance type: `t3.small`
-5. Click "Create"
+6. Click "Create"

 Open the Cloud9 IDE